o-biotech/public-web-docs/docs/cloud-apps/import-custom-apps.md

 # Import Custom Applications Overview

-In the previous section we showed how easy it is to launch a dashboard template auto-populated with device data.
-However, it is also very straightforward to import custom apps or dashboards and integrate them with IoT Ensemble or any other APIs.
+In the previous section we showed how easy it is to launch a dashboard template auto populated with device data.
+However, it is also very straightforward to import custom apps or dashboards and integrate them with OpenBiotech or any other APIs.

 ## Import an app to the Fathym Platform